ballerina-platform/ballerina-spec/beps/connector-automation/1434_ai_powered_automation_for_ballerina_connector_generation_from_sdks.md

 ## Motivation

-The current process for developing Ballerina connectors from existing SDKs is resource-intensive and susceptible to errors.Since Ballerina's Foreign function Interface(FFI) Integration is only supported through Java libraries, developers must manually build complex interoperability layers for Java SDKs.
+The current process for developing Ballerina connectors from existing SDKs is resource-intensive and susceptible to errors.
+Since Ballerina's Foreign Function Interface (FFI) integration is only supported through Java libraries, developers must manually build complex interoperability layers for Java SDKs.
 This undertaking comprises the bidirectional mapping of Java and Ballerina types, the management of memory